-On Thursday, March 4, the Foreign Policy program at Brookings will host a panel to discuss how the Biden administration will – and should – approach negotiations regarding the future of the strategic modernization program.
+On Thursday, March 4, the Foreign Policy program at Brookings hosted a panel to discuss how the Biden administration will – and should – approach negotiations regarding the future of the strategic modernization program.

-Viewers can submit questions by emailing email@example.com or via Twitter at #SecurityStrategyTech.
+Viewers submitted questions by emailing email@example.com or via Twitter at #SecurityStrategyTech.